ServerMod/MultiAdmin/README.md

 This DLL supports the version of SCP released on the 27th of January 2017 and tested on Windows.
 Unsure about linux at this point.

 ## Config Additions
+### mutliadmin
+- manual_start (wether of not to start the server automatically when launching multiadmin, default = true)
+- start_config_on_full (start server with config this config folder when the server becomes full) [requires servermod]
+- shutdown_once_empty_for (shutdown the server once a round hasnt started in x seconds)
+- restart_every_num_rounds (restart the server every x rounds)
+### servermod
 - max_players (default 20, max amount of players per server)
+- no_scp079_first (default true, computer will never be the first scp in a game)
+- SCP049_HP to config, use this to set the starting HP for the class.
+Default = 1200
+- SCP049-2_HP to config , use this to set the starting HP for the class.
+Default = 400
+- SCP079_HP to config, use this to set the starting HP for the class.
+Default = 100
+- SCP106_HP to config, use this to set the starting HP for the class.
+Default = 700
+- SCP457_HP to config, use this to set the starting HP for the class.
+Default = 700

 ##